 You’ll probably spend most of you time around the lakes, but it’s definitely worth venturing further.
-The best option is to rent a car or scooter.
+One of the best things to do on Mljet is to rent a car or a scooter.
 Although the island is rather small, it does take quite a bit of time to get somewhere because of the bendy and often hilly roads.
 We enjoyed passing a few lakes, the previously named Ulysses’ cave and checking out some of Mljet’s nicest beaches.
 Sutmiholjska is a soft pebble beach on the southern coast, tucked into a lovely wee cove.

 If it’s sand you’re after, then make your way to the east of the island to Saplunara.
 Or even better: Blace beach, where pine forest borders the clear blue-green waters.

 Veliki Grad is the highest mountain of Mljet, sitting at an altitude of 514 meters.
 I’d loved to climb it, but we were running out of time, so we settled for a hike up to the observer’s hut to the peak of Montokuc, within the National Park.
 It’s a lovely and not too strenuous walk through the forest.
 The views at the top over the lakes and the Peljesac peninsula on mainland Croatia are absolutely stunning!